Adapted from Pure Dessert by Alice Medrich (Clarkson Potter, 2007)

 Butter the sides of an 8-by-2-inch round cake pan.
 Line the bottom with parchment paper; do not butter the paper.

-Place the almonds, sugar, and salt in the bowl of a food processor and pulse until the nuts are finely ground, being careful not to reduce them to flour.
+Place the almonds, sugar, and salt in the bowl of a food processor and pulse until the nuts are finely ground, being careful not to reduce them to powder.
 Add the eggs, butter, almond extract, and Amaretto, if using, and pulse until completely blended.

 Mix the flour, baking powder, and xanthan gum together in a small bowl and add to the food processor.
 Pulse again, just long enough for the mixture to blend.